 The first place we're looking is around depersonalization.
 Outreach said and SalesLoft said personalization at scale and that was not true because there was no dynamic emails that were being sent.
 You sent one email to 1,000 people, which is not personalization at scale just because you mail merged their name into it.

 The lack of dynamic, truly personalized emails in AI-driven sales outreach leads to a phenomenon known as depersonalization.
 Prospects quickly lose interest and disengage when they receive generic, templated messages that fail to address their specific needs or challenges.
-This not only hinders the ability to build meaningful relationships but also erodes trust in the sales process as a whole.
+This not only hinders the ability to foster meaningful relationship-building but also erodes trust in the sales process as a whole.

-Generic, scripted messages generated by AI SDRs can quickly alienate prospects, undermining the very purpose of personalized outreach.
+Generic, scripted messages generated by AI SDRs can quickly alienate prospects, undermining the very purpose of personalized outreach in the follow-ups process.
 Prospects receiving messages that lack relevance or context may feel like just another name on a list rather than a valued potential customer.
 This impersonal approach can erode trust and credibility, making it harder for SDRs to establish meaningful connections.

 AI automation can streamline sales processes, but relying solely on AI SDRs for personalization comes with significant risks.
 The key to effective, personalized outreach lies in finding the right balance between automation and human touch.
 AI-assisted workflows that incorporate human oversight offer a superior approach, combining the efficiency of AI with the nuance and contextual understanding of human expertise.